menu

 ESG Investment Method Definitions

-ESG Integration Systematic integration of ESG factors into the investment process
+ESG integration Systematically incorporate ESG factors into the process of investment decisions

-Positive Screening Building a portfolio comprised of companies with high ESG ratings
+Positive screening Build a portfolio of companies with high ESG ratings

-Negative Screening Excluding certain uses of funds and industries, etc. from the portfolio
+Negative screening Exclude certain industries, companies, etc. from the portfolio

 Initiatives for ESG-Themed Investment